 Too often, employers or their insurance companies take advantage of injured workers, offering settlements much lower than appropriate or denying necessary medical care.
 Construction workers need and deserve an advocate on their side, a dedicated and experienced legal team working hard to make sure their voices are heard and their rights are fully protected.

-At Hofmann & Schweitzer, our experienced legal team has helped many New York and New Jersey construction workers maintain their relationship with their employer while still protecting their rights to care and compensation after an injury.
+At Hofmann & Schweitzer, our experienced construction site fall lawyers have helped many New York and New Jersey construction workers maintain their relationship with their employer while still protecting their rights to care and compensation after an injury.
 If you or someone you love has suffered serious injury after a job site fall you need to speak with an experienced work injury attorney as soon as possible.

 Contact us online or call us directly at 212.465.8840 to learn more about who we are and what we do.